TelemetryHarbor/harbor-docs/docs/integrations/iphone-location.md

 ---
 sidebar_position: 6
 title: iPhone Location Tracking
-description: Use iOS Shortcuts to send your iPhone's location data to Telemetry Harbor.
+description: Use iOS Shortcuts to send your iPhone's location data to Harbor Scale.
 ---

 # iPhone Location Tracking

-This guide explains how to use iOS Shortcuts to automatically send your iPhone's location data (latitude and longitude) to Telemetry Harbor.
+This guide explains how to use iOS Shortcuts to automatically send your iPhone's location data (latitude and longitude) to Harbor Scale.
 This allows you to track your device's movement, visualize routes, and integrate location data with other telemetry.

 **_Shortcut Link:_** https://routinehub.co/shortcut/22659/